LinneaToth/dashboard/README.md

 ![Preview of Dashboard](img/preview.jpg)

-A modular dashboard with weather, links, notes and more!
+A dashboard with weather, links, notes and more!
 Built with JavaScript, using localStorage and external APIs.

 [Live page!](https://linneatoth.github.io/dashboard/)